GaloisInc/BESSPIN-Lando/lando-core/contributing.md

 # Contributing to lando-core

-The following is a set of guidelines for contributing to Lando.
+The following is a set of guidelines for contributing to Lando/Lobot.

 #### Table Of Contents